AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 	* ID values appear for the user-added items, to match the GUI selection on the KegSmarts and the label on the PicoBrew web interface:
 		* KegPlate - KegSmarts supports up to 4 (4 is reserved for a CO2 plate).
 		* KegWarmer - KegSmarts supports up to 2, with the extended tail unit (1 with the default).
-* mT: Temperature in Farenheit, appears to always be "32" (freezing).
+* mT: Temperature in Fahrenheit, appears to always be "32" (freezing).
-* T: Temperature in Farenheit, the current user-selected temperature.
+* T: Temperature in Fahrenheit, the current user-selected temperature.

 Example: